 March 13, 1965: Eric Clapton Quits The Yardbirds

-Forty-eight years ago today, guitarist Eric Clapton quit the Yardbirds.
+Fifty years ago today, guitarist Eric Clapton quit the Yardbirds.
 It's one of the best things that ever happened, period.

-Clapton, a self-declared blues purist, thought the band—which included singer Keith Relf, guitarist Chris Dreja, bassist Paul Samwell-Smith and drummer Jim McCarty—was getting too commercial (Hmmm ... didn't he later record a duet with Tina Turner and then release both Pligrim and Reptile?).
-And so, after playing on their most commercial song to date (and their first hit), "For Your Love," Clapton was gone.
+Clapton, a self-declared blues purist, thought the band—which included singer Keith Relf, guitarist Chris Dreja, bassist Paul Samwell-Smith and drummer Jim McCarty—was getting too commercial (Um, didn't he later record a duet with Tina Turner and release the ridiculously commercial August, Pligrim and Reptile albums?).

 This move was great for:

 • Jeff Beck: Although he was getting noticed with his blues band, the Tridents, Beck's upward trajectory didn't start until he replaced Clapton in the Yardbirds in 1965.
-His brief solos were fuzz-drenched mini-masterpieces, making him a bona fide guitar god and eventually giving him the nerve and justification to quit the band and go solo, eventually becoming the revered "guitarist's guitarist" he is today.
+His brief solos were fuzz-drenched mini-masterpieces, making him a bona fide guitar god and giving him the nerve and justification to quit the band and go solo, eventually becoming the "guitarist's guitarist" he is today.

-Damian Fanelli is the online managing editor at Guitar World Follow him on Twitter!
-Or not!
+Damian Fanelli is the online managing editor at Guitar World Follow him on Twitter.
+Or not.